 Most of the studies conducted on the benefits of aromatherapy use essential oils or other extracts from plants—so it’s even further debatable whether something that smells like lavender but contains no actual lavender extracts will be useful.
 That said: If something smells nice to you, will it make your stress worse?
 Probably not.
 But to have the best chance of reduced stress, go for the real stuff.

 Anecdotally, none of the lotions in this test seemed to reduce feelings of stress in any real way.
 But there was something nice about the ritual of taking a break to apply nice-smelling lotion.
 In fact, just the act of performing a ritual could be beneficial on its own.
-Doing so before a stressful task Organizational Behavior and Human Decision Processes “Don’t stop believing: Rituals improve performance by decreasing anxiety” View Source .
+Doing so before a stressful task may help reduce anxiety Organizational Behavior and Human Decision Processes “Don’t stop believing: Rituals improve performance by decreasing anxiety” View Source .
 So if the scent itself doesn’t have a calming effect, putting it on just might.

 What Kind of Stress Relief Lotion Should I Buy?